ruiqini/traj-opt-subdivision/README.md

 mkdir result
 ./debugPathPlanning3D 3D.json name
 ```
+Press `,` to run optimization.
 Result information will be saved in `result/`.